Storm’s Natasha Howard denies domestic-abuse allegations, accuses wife of stabbing her and taking nearly $600,000

-In court documents filed this week, Storm All-Star forward Natasha Howard denied domestic-abuse allegations made public last weekend by her wife Jacqueline Howard.
+In court documents filed this week, Storm All-Star forward Natasha Howard denied domestic-abuse allegations made public last weekend by her wife, Jacqueline Howard.
 Natasha also accused Jacqueline of transferring nearly $600,000 out of a joint bank account and stabbing her in 2016.

-Natasha Howard, 27, has filed for divorce in King County Superior Court and was granted a restraining order against Jacqueline, according to documents that were provided to The Seattle Times on Friday.
+Natasha Howard, 27, has filed for divorce in King County Superior Court and was granted a restraining order against Jacqueline, according to documents provided to The Seattle Times on Friday.

-Natasha Howard also said in the documents that she’s broke because Jacqueline emptied her bank account.
-In the documents Natasha said Jacqueline transferred $588,888 from their joint account into an account that was in Jacqueline’s name only.
+Natasha Howard also said in the documents she is broke because Jacqueline emptied her bank account.
+In the documents, Natasha said Jacqueline transferred $588,888 from their joint account into an account that was in Jacqueline’s name only.

 “I was left with no money, and I had to borrow funds for groceries,” Natasha wrote in a court declaration.